kamran-haider/kamranhaider.org/_posts/blog/2018-01-14-coding-up-neural-networks.md

 **"We don’t know much about proteins, so we thought we should just create them to get a better understanding.”** His nonchalance felt even more impressive after he gave a fascinating talk on his recent work.
 I thought this must be an empowering feeling, i.e., create things you want to understand.
-This also reminds me of what Demis Hassabis of [DeepMind](https://deepmind.com/) said in one of his talks, **The ultimate expression of understanding something is to be able to recreate it.**, which he points out comes from Richard Feynman's words that **What I cannot build, I do not understand** Taking inspiration from this, I have tried to use this idea as a general principle to understand concepts.
+This also reminds me of what Demis Hassabis of [DeepMind](https://deepmind.com/) said in one of his talks, **"The ultimate expression of understanding something is to be able to recreate it."**, which he points out comes from Richard Feynman's words that **"What I cannot build, I do not understand"**.
+Taking inspiration from this, I have tried to use this idea as a general principle to understand concepts.
 Obviously, it applies only in cases where there is a tractable way of creating something that directly or indirectly sheds ligt on the concept I am trying to learn.
 That’s why despite the abundance of great deep learning libraries, I wanted to